We do science not just about people, but for people.

 Realizing the Potential of the Self:

 Realizing our potentials is one of the best things we can offer to ourselves and to the world.
 In a series of studies, we found that possessing culturally-valued competence has important social and psychological benefits.
 To understand the processes underlying self-realization, we study achievement-related cognition and have found interesting developmental changes on the early understanding and valuation of goals, abilities and unique ideas/skills.
-At the heart of our current exploration is what cognitive and motivational factors enable us to recognize and realize our unique potentials.
+At the heart of our current exploration is what cognitive and motivational factors enable us to recognize and realize our unique potential.